-There is a lot of buzz going around with respect to Disney NextGen, My Magic+ and other interactive elements that are going into the Disney Parks.
-Much of it has to do with My Disney Experience website and mobile app along with the wrist bands that, among other things, serve as a room key, theme park ticket, and access to FastPass+ selections.
+There is a lot of buzz going around with respect to Disney NextGen, My Magic+, and other interactive elements that are going into the Disney Parks.
+Much of it has to do with the My Disney Experience website and mobile app, along with the wrist bands that, among other things, serve as a room key, theme park ticket, and access to FastPass+ selections.

 Truth is, this is coming throughout all the parks.
 Think the exit to “it’s a small world”.
 Think Journey Into Your Imagination.
 Think It’s Tough to be a Bug.
 It will bring a whole new layer of interactivity not seen before.

 Of course, all of this is coming at a time of considerable discussion & controversy.
 Tom Staggs, in the Disney Parks Blog, gave a broad brushstroke overview of what was coming on January 7th.
 As of January 28th, people were still weighing in on the observations, questions, and concerns.
 “How is this going to work?”
 “Will it affect privacy?”
 “Is this Big Brother?”

 To add fuel to the fire, Congressman Edward J. Markey wrote Bob Iger demanding answers to the issues as to the potential to gather personal information about children as well as target-market such toddlers.

 The truth in all of this can be found in the new THINK exhibit at IBM.
 Here you find a quote on the wall to the entrance of the new Innoventions exhibit.

 Nate Silver, American statistician, said: “Every day, three times per second, we produce the equivalent of the amount of data that the Library of Congress has in its entire print collection, right?
 But most of it is like cat videos on YouTube or 13-year olds exchanging text messages about the next Twilight movie.”

 Data is everywhere.
 This couldn’t be truer than at Walt Disney World.
 And with that comes two facts: